 After numerous blood tests and examinations, doctors were unable to establish the cause.
-Unfortunately Mr Greenaway died shortly afterwards.
+Unfortunately, Mr. Greenaway died shortly afterward.

 There are many cases around the world where people have been harmed and even killed by certain deadly flowers.

-In order to understand and recognise the most deadly flowers around the world, here is a list of the top five:
+In order to understand and recognize the most deadly flowers around the world, here is a list of the top five:

 1. English broom

 The English broom is native to England and can also be found in central Europe.
 This beautiful yellow bloom almost looks like a bunch of small bananas but, it is dangerous.
 Its scientific name is cytisus scoparius and contains a number of toxic chemicals which affect your heart and can ultimately stop your nervous system and your heart beat.
 This flower is thought to be considerably dangerous to both children and pregnant women.